deepayan/deepayan.github.io/rip/opencv-intro.md

 back.

-The project page on Gihub can be used for bug reports and patches.
+The [project page](https://github.com/deepayan/rip) on Github can be used for bug reports and patches.